 When everything feels out of control, your packed schedule is getting to you, and you’re looking for some kind of release, you can always take it to the bedroom.
-You’ve likely heard at some point or another that sex is a great stress-buster—and that’s not just a weak attempt at a pickup line.
+You’ve likely heard at some point or another that sex is a great stress-reliever—and that’s not just a weak attempt at a pickup line.
 The science, it turns out, is very real.
 But the way it works is bit more complex than you might think.

 Let’s get physical

+So, to break it down, does sex help with stress?
 Sex is, on a basic level, exercise.
 And while it might not totally substitute for your go-to jogging route or gym routine, it still gets your heart racing a little faster than it would when you’re taking the phrase “Netflix and chill” on a literal level: According to Harvard Health Men’s Watch, the level of activity during partnered sex is best described as “mild or moderate.”

 Of course, there are benefits to even mild exercise.
 A study published in 2016 observing the health and sexual activity of older adults showed that in older women, moderate sexual activity correlates with reduced risk of cardiovascular issues (for older men, however, having sex more than once a week can result in an increased risk of these problems).
 There is evidence of pure health benefits for men, though: One extensive 1997 study showed that the mortality rate for men with a high orgasm frequency (reporting three or more weekly) was 50% lower than it was who reported low or no frequency.

 The way this research comes back to stress is fairly simple: There’s lots of scientific evidence that shows how aerobic exercise specifically reduces feelings of stress, both in the short-term afterwards and for hours after.